 Data from a variety of sources were used to determine land areas prior to 1990.
-Data sources suitable for determining land use at a national level typically comprise one of the following:

-- maps or scaled images depicting land use or proxies for land use (e.g., a 'map of forest areas') - tabulated land use area data collected for an administrative area (e.g., county, district or region) - production sector (e.g., the area of orchard crops).
+Data sources suitable for determining land use at a national level typically comprise either maps or scaled images depicting land use or proxies for land use (e.g., a 'map of forest areas'), or tabulated land use area data collected for an administrative area (e.g., county, district or region) or production sector (e.g., the area of orchard crops).

 This methodology was peer reviewed by Hunter and McNeill (unpublished), who provided independent subject-matter expertise.
+The land-use change matrix from for the period 1 January 1962 to 31 December 1989 is presented in table 6.2.5.